 Panel data static and dynamic modelling including Panel VAR, VECM, GMM and ARDL, time series econometrics including VAR, VECM, ARDL and NARDL, Dynamic Stochastic General Equilibrium (DSGE) macroeconomic modelling.

-Apart from academic experiences, Suborna has also provided professional training on financial markets, financial management, and research mythology to more ten institutions including financial intermediaries and development organizations.
+Apart from academic experiences, Suborna has also provided professional training on financial markets, financial management, and research mythology to more ten institutions including financial intermediaries and development organisations.
 He also a national level trainer on Advanced Financial Analysis and Modelling Using Microsoft Excel, having delivered training to more than 500 participants over four years in Bangladesh.

 Financial and management consulting